 A cafe in Adelaide, Australia, developed the “Asskicker.”
 The drink is a mix of 4 espresso shots, 2 different strengths of cold drip coffee, and milk.

 The inventor of the Asskicker claims the drink has 80 times the caffeine of a standard shot of coffee.
-Don’t mix up your own version and just gulp it down though!
+But don’t mix up your own version and just gulp it down though!

 This type of drink is designed to be sipped slowly.
 Enjoying the beverage over the course of 3 to 5 hours promises to keep you charged with energy for up to 18 hours.

 Don’t Get Too Much of a Good Thing